DunZhang/KnowledgeDistillation/README.rst

 Update
 ------------
+**July, 2020**

+**Knowledge Distillation** has been used in Deep Learning for about two years.
+It is still at an early stage of development.
+So far, many distillation methods have been proposed, due to complexity and diversity of these methods, it is hard to integrate them into a framework.
+Hence, I think this package is more suitable for the beginners.
+In this update, I have add more comments, type hints and fix some typos to make it more friendly to the beginners.

+This is the last update for this package.
+When **Knowledge Distillation** is mature enough, I will continue to improve this package.

 **March, 2020**

 - Now, users could define their own loss functions.
 The requirement of loss function can be found in API document.